Esri/esri-leaflet/site/source/pages/api-reference/tasks/task.md

 ---
-title: L.esri.Tasks.Task
+title: L.esri.Task
 layout: documentation.hbs
 ---

 # {{page.data.title}}

-`L.esri.Tasks.Task` is a generic class that provides the foundation for calling operations on ArcGIS Online and ArcGIS Server Services like query, find and identify.
+`L.esri.Task` is a generic class that provides the foundation for calling operations on ArcGIS Online and ArcGIS Server Services like query, find and identify.

 ### Constructor